adrians90/pricing-cards/readme.md

 **Pricing Cards**

-This is a mini project created in order to practice **Tailwind CSS**
+This is a mini project created in order to practice **Tailwind CSS & responsive design**

 **Built with: HTML & Tailwind CSS**